bradcrc/Scripted-Movie-Colors/README.md

 # Scripted-Movie-Colors
-A Node-RED flow for scripting movie scene color changes using Home Assistant.
+A Node-RED flow for lighting color changes during movie scenes using Home Assistant.

 # Installation